An Empirical Study of the Influence of Adversarial Fine-Tuning on Compressed Neural Networks: Abstract

 \section{Abstract}

 As deep learning (DL) models are increasingly being integrated into our everyday lives, ensuring their safety by making them robust against adversarial attacks has become increasingly critical.
-DL models have been found to be susceptible to adversarial attacks which can be achieved by introducing small, targeted perturbations to disrupt the input data.
-Adversarial training has been presented as a mitigation strategy which can result in more robust models.
+DL models have been found to be susceptible to adversarial attacks by introducing small, targeted perturbations to disrupt the input data.
+Adversarial training has been presented as a mitigation strategy that can result in more robust models.
 This adversarial robustness comes with additional computational costs required to design adversarial attacks during training.
-The two objectives -- adversarial robustness and computational efficiency -- then appear to be in conflict of each other.
-In this work, we explore the effects of two different model compression methods -- structured weight pruning and quantization -- on adversarial robustness.
+The two objectives -- adversarial robustness and computational efficiency -- then appear to be in conflict with each other.
+In this work, we explore the effects of neural network compression on adversarial robustness.
 We specifically explore the effects of fine-tuning on compressed models, and present the trade-off between standard fine-tuning and adversarial fine-tuning.
-Our results show that compression does not inherently lead to loss in model robustness and adversarial fine-tuning of a compressed model can yield large improvement to the robustness performance of models.
-We present experiments on two benchmark datasets showing that adversarial fine-tuning of compressed models can achieve robustness performance comparable to adversarially trained models, while also improving computational efficiency.\footnote{Source code will be available here: \url{https://github.com/saintslab/Adver-Fine}.}
+Our results show that {\em adversarial fine-tuning} of compressed models can yield large improvements to their robustness performance.
+We present experiments on several benchmark datasets showing that adversarial fine-tuning of compressed models can achieve robustness performance comparable to adversarially trained models, while also improving computational efficiency. \footnote{Source code is available here: \url{https://github.com/saintslab/Adver-Fine}.}